"You can buy anything on the internet except common sense."

 I am very interested in renting your apartment for one year (probably more).
 I am male, 28 years old, a middle manager at UBS Bank, with Swiss permanent residence visa.
 I am quiet, clean and tidy.
 Would you please give me the contact details for the agent so that I can make an appointment to look at the apartment.

-non-colloquial greeting is a dead giveaway, and an amazingly common one,
+Good day, [This non-colloquial greeting is a dead giveaway, and an amazingly common one, on scam emails.]

 Thank you for your interest and I will wait your email !